bp-chat/bp/docs/protocol-v0.michel.md

 `$SERVER_TIMEOUT`: The time in milliseconds the client waits for the server to respond to a command with a "synchronous" character before falling back to an error state.

 `$CLIENT_TIMEOUT`: The time in milliseconds the server waits for the client to send a message with a "synchronous" character before falling back to an error state and possibly hitting the client with a strike towards banishment.
+The main motivation for this is Slowloris prevention.

 `$SERVER_CONNECT_TIMEOUT`: The time in milliseconds the client waits for the server's public key upon connection.